 Where Accelerated Protection is structured through TAL Super, the Trustee will be noted as the Policy Owner and will hold the Policy on behalf of the Life Insured member.
 Your interest in TAL Super is governed by the Master Deed of the Mercer Super Trust dated 28 June 1995, as amended from time to time (Trust Deed) as well as the terms and conditions of the Policy.
 Any benefit payable under the Policy will be paid by TAL to the Trustee.
 The Trustee is responsible for paying the benefits out of TAL Super.
 Restrictions may apply to these benefit payments under the Trust Deed and superannuation law.
-A copy of the Trust Deed can be obtained, free of charge at www.mercersuper.com/documents.
+A copy of the Trust Deed can be obtained, free of charge at www.mercersuper.com.au/documents/governance-andtrustee-documents/ under Designated rules.